For Series A B2B SaaS · Allston Labs

 The four-hour triage window

 Reply handling is where 50% of pipeline gets left on the table.
-The four-hour rule and the routing discipline behind it.
-The reason your AEs' calendars are full or empty.
+Five-minute response converts at 4x next-day.
+The routing discipline behind it.
+The reason your AEs' calendars are either full or empty.

 5. 05